raphael-proust/raphael-proust.github.io/cv.md

-	state sequentially) and more specifically defensive scheduling: it must protect against potential denial of service attacks whereby malicious peers saturate a node to the point that it ignores other, non-malicous, nodes.
+	state sequentially) and more specifically defensive scheduling: it must protect against potential denial of service attacks whereby malicious peers saturate a node to the point that it ignores other, non-malicous nodes.
 It also involves a high level of abstraction because the nature of the state and the way information is folded into it depends on another software component (the economic protocol) that can change dynamically.